Posts

 Nobel Prize 2025 in Chemistry

 The Royal Swedish Academy of Sciences has decided to award the 2025 Nobel Prize in Chemistry to Susumu Kitagawa, Richard Robson, and Omar M. Yaghi “for the development of metal–organic frameworks.”
 The 2025 Nobel Prize laureates in chemistry have created molecular constructions with large spaces through which gases and other chemicals can flow.
 These constructions, metal–organic frameworks, can be used to harvest water from desert air, capture carbon dioxide, store toxic gases, or catalyse chemical reactions.
 Kitagawa, Robson, and Yaghi have developed a new form of molecular architecture.
-In their constructions, metal ions function as cornerstones that are linked by long organic (carbon-based) molecules.
+In their structures, metal ions serve as cornerstones linked by long organic (carbon-based) molecules.
 Together, the metal ions and molecules are organised to form crystals that contain large cavities.
 These porous materials are called metal–organic frameworks (MOF).
 By varying the building blocks used in the MOFs, chemists can design them to capture and store specific substances.
-MOF...
+MOFs can also driv...

 Nobel Prize 2025 in Physics